 Absolutely not.
 You can do as much — or as little — as you want during your week at Camp.
 In fact, we have such a wide variety of activities, we often have to tell first-time Campers to slow down a bit or they wear themselves out by the third day of Camp!

 While Camp is structured a lot like summer camp was when you were a kid, your attendance is not required at any of the activities or events.
-However, we’ve learned over the years that certain activities (like our Adventure Course and your daily Rainbow Group meetings) can make your Camp experience more memorable, so we may strongly recommend you try certain activities or attend certain events.
+However, we’ve learned over the years that certain activities (like the Ropes Course and your daily Rainbow Group meetings) can make your Camp experience more memorable, so we may strongly recommend you try certain activities or attend certain events.
 In the end, though, you’re an adult and it’s your vacation, so you can do whatever you please.
 Spend your week sunning yourself at the waterfront all day and curled up in your bunk with a good book all night if you’d like… we won’t care at all.

-‘Camp’ Camp is committed to providing reasonable accommodations to Campers with special needs.
-To help make your week at Camp safe and enjoyable and to assess what Camp may be able to provide, it is important for you to notify us on your Registration Form of any physical, sensory, health, or mental health condition that may require special treatment.
-If you have questions about what Camp could reasonably provide and/or the accessibility of facilities, activities, and events during Camp in light of a condition, feel free to reach out to us prior to registering.
-Simply e-mail us sufficient details of your condition so that we can determine what you might need during the week or help you determine if Camp is the vacation for you.
+To help make your week at Camp safe and enjoyable and to assess what Camp may be able to provide, it is important for you to notify us on your registration form of any physical, invisible, sensory, health, or mental health disability that may require additional support.
+You should also let us know on your registration form if you’ll be traveling with a service dog.
+If you have questions about what Camp could reasonably provide and/or the accessibility of facilities, activities, and events during Camp in light of a disability, feel free to reach out to us prior to registering.
+Simply e-mail us with the usual accommodations you require so that we can determine what you might need during the week, allowing us to help you determine if Camp is the vacation for you.
 Based on certain current or pre-existing conditions, some activities or events may be unavailable or inaccessible to you.

 We pride ourselves on offering a unique vacation experience to our Campers that is fun and minimizes safety risks.
 To that end — though it is rare — we may determine that the level of need you present may be too great to permit your attendance, in which case your registration may be cancelled and your registration fees refunded.
 Those Campers who fail to accurately disclose details around any current or pre-existing conditions prior to arrival whose needs or conditions are determined to present safety concerns for themselves or others that cannot be reasonably accommodated once they are at Camp may be required to depart early.
 In such cases, registration fees are non-refundable.